MukeshKethe/Wine_Quality_Prediction_Flask_Project/README.md

 In this project, we present a wine quality prediction technique that utilizes historical data to train simple machine learning models which are more accurate and can help us know the quality of wine.
 The models can be run on much less resource intensive environments.
 From this the best model is selected and saved in pkl format.
 We will be doing flask integration and IBM deployment.

+Note:-

+To work with the WineQuality.ipynb file, you can install Jupyter Notebook or Visual Studio Code (VS Code).

+To download all the required Python libraries, use the following command format:- pip install <Library_Name> For example, to install Flask, use:- pip install flask Make sure to replace <Library_Name> with the name of the library you need to install.

+Adjust the paths based on your system's directories.
+For example:- D:/Project/Training/model(or)mar_transform(or)res_transform(or) column in Flask_App/app.py (as referenced in the code), and set the dataset path accordingly in WineQuality.ipynb (also referenced in the code).
+For instance:- D:/Project/Dataset/Healthcare_Dataset_Stroke_Data.csv, as mentioned in both Flask_App/app.py and the WineQuality.ipynb file and don't change the project files structure.